swappy-ops/semantic-cognition-archive/README.md

 # Foreword

-Poems are themselves a very final medium, my exploration of such intents to balance the technical accuracy of the levels that the emotional experience ,the poetry, intends to invoke.
+Poems are themselves a very final medium, my exploration of such intents to balance the technical accuracy of the levels that the emotional experience the poetry, intends to invoke.
 So, semantics, traversal and such are used to preserve precision.

 It is important to understand that these cognitively heavy words are used to maximize the bridge between the emotional and technical parts of this showcase.